 If you are working from home and homeschooling little people, that is enough.
 Period.
 I personally think that you need to consider letting go of any other commitments both for your own sanity as well as your children’s.
 It is going to be challenging enough for some of your kids to share you with work.
 If you are also involved in multiple outside activities, you are probably going to be stretched too thin.

 We live in a culture that thinks margin is optional.
 You need margin.
 Your children need margin.
 Your family as a whole needs margin.
 Again, if you are homeschooling and working from home I truly believe that is enough for most women.
 If you aren’t convinced, read one of my favorite books – Margin: Restoring Emotional, Physical, Financial, and Time Reserves to Overloaded Lives.
 (He also wrote another favorite of mine – The Overload Syndrome: Learning to Live Within Your Limits.)

 If you have a hard time saying no, then you need to get a grip on that as well.
-I wrote a short ebook about that very topic – Thoughts and Quotes on Learning to Say “No”.
-(Here for Kindle version.)
+I wrote a short ebook about that very topic – The Freedom of Learning to Say “No”.
 It’s a brief book with an action plan in the back.
-If you have a hard time telling people no when they ask you to do this or that, please read my book.
+If you have a hard time telling people no when they ask you to do this or that, please read my book and do the exercises that come with it.
 You are going to need to set boundaries in order to achieve some sense of balance and margin in your life.

 Flexibility and a Sense of Humor